Where to Stay in Siena: An Insider’s Guide to the top areas

 - Osteria Enoteca Sotto Le Fonti: Serves traditional Italian dishes in a relaxed atmosphere.

-- Salefino bottiglieria: A wine bar with a good selection of local wines.
+- Salefino Bottiglieria: A wine bar with a good selection of local wines.

 - La Bella ‘Mbriana: A hidden gem for pizza lovers.